refraction-ray/general-notes/lectures/ML in a Nutshell.md

   $$
   \Psi_M(S;W)=\sum_{\{h_i\}}e^{\sum_j a_j \sigma_j^z +\sum_i b_ih_i +\sum_{ij}+W_{ij}h_i \sigma_j^z}.
   $$
+  In this case, all the weights parameters are complex number which is designed for the amplitude output.
 Strictly  speaking, it is not RBM by noting that a model is not only defined by structure but also the training aim.
-They use the loss function of energy to train the model in supervised fashion, it is by no means so called RBM.
-It is just a trivial two layer NN.
-They call the training reinforce learning, again, it is still term abuse, the training is somewhat like EM algorithm: 1) based on the probability $$\vert \Psi(S, W_k)\vert^2​$$ pick one wavefunction to compute the energy and 2) use the energy as loss function to update the parameters $$W_{k+1}​$$.
+They use the loss function of energy to train the model in supervised fashion, it is by no means the so called RBM.
+They call the training reinforce learning, again, it is still term abuse.
+The training is somewhat like EM algorithm: 1) based on the probability $$\vert \Psi(S, W_k)\vert^2$$ pick one wavefunction to compute the energy (the sampling and evaluating process is totally the same with [variational Monte Carlo](https://en.wikipedia.org/wiki/Variational_Monte_Carlo) method in computational physics) and 2) use the energy as loss function to update the parameters $$W_{k+1}$$.

   The density $$\alpha = M/N$$ here plays the role of bond dimension in DMRG.
 As $$\alpha$$ is increasing, the wavefunction ansatz gives more accurate description of the wave function.
 They also utilize **shift-invariant RBM** to keep the translation symmetry in the model.